praezi/rust-emse-2020/rustsec/README.md

 A unique identifier of the item within the file.
 We use the `id` to reference the source and target of function calls.

 ##### `"package_name"`
-A crate's published name identifier on [crates.io](https://crates.io).
+A name of the crate on [crates.io](https://crates.io).
 If there is a `null` value, the function or macro belongs to a standard crate of `rustc`.

 ##### `"package_version"`
-A valid release on [crates.io](https://crates.io).
-If there is a `null` value present, the function is a placeholder function and needs to be resolved to a concrete function.
+A valid release of the crate on [crates.io](https://crates.io).
+If there is a `null` value present, the function is a placeholder function and needs to be resolved to a declared or generated function in another crate.

 ##### `"crate_name"`
-The name of the crate is used internally within the source code.
+The name of the crate used within the source code.

 ##### `"relative_def_id"`
 A relative or logical path leading to either a declared/generated function or macro.
 The `relative_def_id` can be used to query information in the `type_hierarchy.json` file.

 ##### `"is_externally_visible"`
-Indicate whether the function is visible outside its package and can accept a cross-package call.
+The visability of the item.
+If `true`, the item is visible outside of its crate.

 ##### `"num_lines`
-LOC of a function or macro
+LOC of a function or macro.

 ##### `"source_location`
 Absolute path to the declared function or macro in the source code if available.

-*NB:* The source path contains a path used during compilation and is not harmonized.
+*NB: The source path contains a path used during compilation and is not harmonized.*

 ### CG Node - Example
 We use the [`wayland-client v0.25.0`](https://lima.ewi.tudelft.nl/cratesio/wayland-client/0.25.0/callgraph.json) call graph to exemplify the three types of functions or macros present in call graphs:

-**Internal**
+**Internal (a function with complete package qualifiers)**

 ``` json
 {